It’s not enough to be talented.

 He doesn’t do it because someone tells him to — he does it because he’s chosen to make creating his job and treat it as such.

-2. Successful creators are consumers.
+2. Successful content creators are consumers.

 Great creators are always great consumers first.